JosephBisso/aviosense_mode_s/README.md

 - [ ] Problem of the size of the database.
 So far, the data is stored in MySQL.
 Research on more efficient storage of data in other database formats.

-- [ ] Problem of unevenly distributed timeseries ("unevenly distributed timeseries").
+- [ ] Problem of unevenly distributed time series ("unevenly distributed time series").
 Research methods to ensure the quality of the analysis.

 - [ ] Matching with weather data (Prefer "AMDAR" data - availability to be checked).